big-andy-coates/populace/populace-core/README.md

 If the compile time type of the field is a parameterised type, e.g. `Map<String,Integer>`, then Populace will use the full parameterised type when looking up customisations.
-In addition, if any of the type arguments are type variables, or which have bounds, e.g. consider the field 'example' in the following code snippet below, Populace will use all available type information in parent/containing classes to resolve the type variable or bounds to a concrete type.
+In addition, if any of the type arguments are type variables, or have bounds, e.g. consider the field 'example' in the following code snippet below, Populace will use all available type information in parent/containing classes to resolve the type variables or bounds to concrete types.

 ```java
 class SomeClass<T> {